GiorgioMendieta/Word_Guessr/README.md

 ### Install dependencies

-The following dependencies must be installed:
+The following dependencies must be installed by entering the following commands in the terminal:

 `pip install flask`